 In the additional test, this study investigates whether management attitude towards the economic uncertainty influences the value relevance of the three IC elements (i.e. internal capital, external capital and human capital) as evidenced by investors incorporating future earnings information in current stock returns.
-The result of this test reveals that when firms are optimistic in relation to the economic uncertainty, external capital can effectively communicate current earnings information and reflect this future earnings information in current stock returns.
+The result of this test reveals that when firms are optimistic in relation to the economic uncertainty, external capital can effectively communicate current earnings information to the market, while human capital and internal capital can communicate future earnings information and reflect this future earnings information in current stock returns.
 The results of the additional test indicate that when management attitude about the economic uncertainty is optimistic, the market perceives external capital to be value relevant in reflecting the firm's current earnings information, while human capital and internal capital are value relevant in reflecting the firm's future earnings.